-We can think of four ways to avoid the ridiculous conclusion.
+We can think of five ways to avoid the ridiculous conclusion.
 The first possibility is that the different factors could interact or interfere in some way so that the variance of the total effect is less than the sum of the variances of the individual components, or multiple explanatory variables could be essentially measuring the same phenomenon.
 Second, effects could be much smaller.
 Change those 13\% effects to 1\% effects and you can get to more plausible totals, in the same way that real-world Brownian oscillations are tolerable because the impact of each individual molecule in the liquid is so small.
 Third, one could reduce the total number of possible influences.
 If there were only 10 possible stimuli rather than 100 or 1000 or more, then the total effect could fall within the range of plausibility.
 Fourth, there could be a distribution of effects with a few large influences and a long tail of relatively unimportant factors, so that, when correctly translated to standardized population effect sizes, most treatment effects are already small, and the infinite sum has a reasonable bound.
 Fifth, multiple explanatory variables could be essentially measuring the same phenomenon.